 Name: Flor de Sal (Portuguese Fleur de Sel)

 Region: Algarve, Portugal

-Method: Flor de Sal or flower of salt is hand skimmed from the surface of evaporation ponds in the warmer months of the year.
+Method: Flor de Sal, or flower of salt, is hand skimmed from the surface of evaporation ponds in the warmer months of the year.

-Colour: Almost pure white
+Color: Almost pure white

 Texture: Medium to small irregular crystals

 Flavor: Strong salinity, minerally, briny, full of umami

 Uses: This is one of my favorite salts.
 Used as a finishing salt, it adds intense bursts of saltiness with loads of umami.
 Used for cooking, it adds some great flavor to all dishes.